danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 How you organize your Cucumber step definitions can make a big difference as your test suite grows.
 While it’s technically possible to keep all your steps in a single file, this quickly becomes unwieldy.
 A more sustainable approach is to group step definitions by domain concept, such as authentication, books, or reviews, mirroring the main features of your app.
 For example, in the Book Review Demo, you might have `authentication_steps.rb` for login-related steps, `book_steps.rb` for book setup, and `review_steps.rb` for anything review-related.

-As you add more features, you’ll notice some steps are used across multiple domains—like clicking buttons or verifying flash messages.
+As you add more features, you’ll notice some steps are used across multiple domains, such as clicking buttons or verifying flash messages.
 When this happens, extract these into a shared file, such as `common_steps.rb`.
 For instance, a generic step like:

 ```ruby
 When("I click {string}") do |button|